 When you travel from to Spiti from Manali, then you have to drive through the ever messy Rohtang Pass.
 The widely famous huge traffic jams which in the month of May-June used to last even for days though since the ban of tourism at Rohtang Pass things have improved a lot.

 Still, in peak season time, the drivers coming from another side will bully you, break the lines and block the traffic coming from another side.
 Sometimes even ignorant, ill-mannered people driving from plains are also responsible for this queue breaks and resulting in deadlocks for hours.

 This only creates frustration and agony, plus some people suffer from ill-health too while stranded for long hours at that high altitude.
-As those summer and vacation months passes by, monsoons magic comes in and makes the road to Rohtang Pass, especially the Rohtang Pass to Gramphu road on Northern side.
+As those summer and vacation months pass by, monsoons magic comes in and makes the road to Rohtang Pass, especially the Rohtang Pass, to Gramphu road on the Northern side.
 So, in case you are self-driving, get ready for some real fun and adventure through slush during this time.

 Of course, it is a trivial process that you need to get the Rohtang Pass permits when traveling towards Rohtang Pass from Manali side.
-However, sometimes it can prove to be a frustrating affair.
-It can be a kind of piss-off which can force you to alter your drive plans or nights stay even.
-Starting 2018, Himachal govt has launched a mobile app to get yourself the Rohtang Pass permits.
+However, sometimes, it can prove to be a frustrating affair.
+It can be a kind of piss-off that can force you to alter your drive plans or nights stay even.
+In 2018, Himachal govt launched a mobile app to get yourself the Rohtang Pass permits.
 You can read my article on how to get Rohtang Pass permit online or using a mobile app.

-It is a very welcoming move which eases out the whole process of apply Rohtang Pass permits as it has been known to be a very nightmarish experience in the past.
-Still, in season time, you might have some frustrating encounters.
+It is a very welcoming move that eases out the whole process of apply Rohtang Pass permits as it has been known to be a very nightmarish experience in the past.
+Still, in-season time, you might have some frustrating encounters.